Self-Supervised Multi-Object Tracking For Autonomous Driving From Consistency Across Timescales: Experimental Evaluation

 \subsection{Qualitative Evaluation}

-In \figref{fig:qualitative-example-mot}, we compare visualizations of various strategies for deriving association strengths, either based on bounding box \gls{iou} of propagated bounding boxes~\cite{bewley2016simple,zhang2022bytetrack}, SwaV features~\cite{caron2020swav} for re-detection objects, and \gls{reid} features learned by our proposed self-supervised training strategy.
-The demo sequences depict frame pairs that caused failure cases of the \gls{iou}-based matching strategy as well as the using SwaV~\cite{caron2020swav} representations as \gls{reid} features, in which our learned \gls{reid} features provide accurate and high confidence associations. \gls{iou}-based matching is challenged by crossing trajectories, especially when the constant velocity assumption, which is used for propagating tracked boxes into the current frame, is invalid.
-Further, the SwaV~\cite{caron2020swav} computed features are insufficiently discriminating against the pedestrian or car instances, resulting from the cluster assignment strategy used for training the model parameters.
-In the example on the bottom row, the detector provides lower confidence scores due to the poor illumination of the scene.
+In \figref{fig:qualitative-example-mot} and \figref{fig:qualitative-example-mot-sclass}, we compare association strengths based on bounding box \gls{iou} of propagated bounding boxes~\cite{bewley2016simple,zhang2022bytetrack}, SwaV features~\cite{caron2020swav} similarities, and \gls{reid} feature similarities learned by our proposed self-supervised training strategy.
+The demo sequences depict frame pairs that caused failure cases of the \gls{iou}-based matching strategy and the SwaV~\cite{caron2020swav} \gls{reid} features, in which our learned \gls{reid} features generate accurate and high confidence associations.
+The failure cases of \gls{iou}-based matching in (b) are caused by close-by trajectories of instances of the same object type.
+Further, the SwaV~\cite{caron2020swav} features also fail to discriminate among pedestrian or vehicle instances, presumably due to the cluster assignment strategy used for training the model parameters.
+On the bottom row, we show an example of a poorly illuminated scene, resulting in lower confidence detection scores.
 Due to the directed light source by the headlights of the ego-car, the illumination of the moving bicycle and rider changes noticeably.
 As the \gls{iou}-based matching implemented in BYTE~\cite{zhang2022bytetrack} is weighted by the detection confidence, the track of the rider is lost in (b).
 Similarly, the SwaV features depicted in (c) result in low association scores for the rider between the two frames.
 This suggests that the SwaV feature representations differ noticeably under these illumination variations.
 In contrast, the \gls{subco} \gls{reid} feature representations appear robust against illumination variation and poor lighting conditions and yield a confident re-identification of the rider instance.